centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 #### Bug fixes

 - Path to map server backup log file in cron is now correct
-- Simple link can now be created between a container and a view
+- A simple link can now be created between a container and a view

 #### Security fixes